 For information on this program, visit the website.

 In general, people in Cuernavaca are compassionate and willing to help individuals with disabilities.
 People with disabilities participate in daily life (work, school, etc.) with increasing frequency.
 The government does have specific policies regarding individuals with disabilities.
 There is a disabilities services office in the community (though not at Cemanahuac), but there is a fee to use these services.

 Cemanahuac has hosted students with a range of disabilities in the past.
 The most challenging type of disability is mobility as the city of Cuernavaca is not flat nor does it have the infrastructure to easily support mobility disabilities.
 Navigating outside of Cemanahuac is particularly difficult.

 Classroom accommodations could include identifying volunteer note takers, recording lectures, taking an exam in a separate room, and making classrooms wheelchair accessible.

 The typical course load consists of five hours per day in class, Monday through Friday, with a minimum of ten hours per week of homework/out of class studying.
 Classroom learning typically consists of lectures, reading, writing, and class participation.
 Student assessment is typically based on class participation, homework, oral presentations, written papers and exams.
 Homework is generally handwritten.

 Most excursions require riding in a bus and moving across uneven surfaces (pyramids, gravel, narrow streets and sidewalks and through crowds of people).

 Assistance would be provided to help students find appropriate housing (all housing is with host families).
-However, wheelchair accessible housing would not be available, service dogs would likely not be allowed into sponsored housing, access to kitchen facilities would likely not be available.
+However, wheelchair accessible housing may not be available, service dogs may not be allowed into sponsored housing, access to kitchen facilities would likely not be available.
 Accommodations could be made for students with special dietary needs.

 Students have access to three computers that have Internet access, however there is not a printer available.